 The National Museum of Women in the Arts highlights contributors by field.

-WITI to help women advance by providing access to - and support from - other professional women working in all sectors of technology.
-There is an extensive Resources section that will be of interest to both students and educators.
+WITI helps women advance by providing access to – and support from – other professional women working in all sectors of technology.
+They have an extensive Resources section that will be of interest to both students and educators.

 Naturally, this site projects some advocacy spaces for women's rights.
 However, a very important component of school reform is to create environments which are more responsive to current needs (without sacrificing foundations) of our young populations.

-While many of the vendors' brochures contain nice photos of girls exploring technology, employment statistics tell a different story.
+While vendor brochures contain nice photos of girls exploring technology, employment statistics tell a different story.

-The lower the grade in which reform is initiated and at which, in this instance, young women are tantalized and brought into the mainstream, the better the chances for success.
+The lower the grade in which reform is initiated and at which young women are tantalized and brought into the mainstream, the better the chances for success.